Jeannette K. Watson Fellowship

-The Jeannette K. Watson Fellowship is a three year program which provides summer internships, mentoring, and enriched educational opportunities to promising students from our twelve New York City partner institutions with the goal of increasing their life choices and developing their capacity to make a difference in their own and others’ lives.
+The Jeannette K. Watson Fellowship is a three year program which provides summer internships, mentoring, and enriched educational opportunities to promising students from our twelve New York City partner institutions with the goal of enhancing their life choices and developing their capacity to make a difference in their own and others’ lives.

 About the Fellowship

-The Fellowship experience will allow Fellows to:
+The Fellowship experience allows Fellows to:

 - Develop personally and professionally

-- Grow as a leader
+- Grow as leaders

-- Work on a team in the nonprofit, for profit, and government sectors
+- Work on a team in the nonprofit, for-profit, and government sectors

 - Spend their first two summers in New York and their third summer overseas

 - Present a more compelling application for national fellowships, graduate admissions, and jobs

 The Thomas J. Watson Foundation was created in 1961 as a charitable trust by Mrs. Thomas J. Watson, Sr., in honor of her late husband, the founder of International Business Machines Corp., widely known as IBM.
 The Foundation initially used its resources in support of a variety of programs.
 In 1968 it created the Thomas J. Watson Fellowship Program, which makes travel and study awards to outstanding graduating seniors at a select group of small liberal arts colleges throughout the United States.
 In 1999 the Foundation created the Jeannette K. Watson Fellowship in honor of the wife of Thomas J. Watson, Sr.